jmbejara/blank_project/README.md

 definitions.
 That is, all code that references these variables and others are loading by importing `config`.

+# Naming Conventions

+ - **`pull_` vs `load_`**: Files or functions that pull data from an external data source are prepended with "pull_", as in "pull_fred.py".
+Functions that load data that has been cached in the "data" folder are prepended with "load_".
+ For example, inside of the `pull_CRSP_Compustat.py` file there is both a `pull_compustat` function and a `load_compustat` function.
+The first pulls from the web, whereas the other loads cached data from the "data" directory.

 # Dependencies and Virtual Environments